 The truth is that all these green spaces are highly recommended to be visited in Buenos Aires, especially the gardens such as the Rose Garden or the Botanical Garden, both in the heart of Palermo neighborhood, and at a distance that can be done walking between one and the other.

 When you visit Puerto Madero, take the opportunity to visit its parks, just behind the docks.
 They are very modern, with a leafy grove and even flowered gardens.

 The Reserva Ecologica Costanera Sur is an oasis in the city of Buenos Aires.
 A few minutes from downtown and the porteña maelstrom, you will find this green space, where a few years ago came the Rio de la Plata and today is one of the lungs of the city.
 Perhaps the best is to visit it by bicycle, and get to where the coast of the river moved, there you will find a park, very well equipped with tables and bathrooms, and you will surely be tempted to take some mates there.

 Futbol is a passion for Argentines, you could almost say a religion.

 Unfortunately, due to the acts of violence that occurred between the barrabravas of the different teams, the supporters of the visiting club are not allowed in the local tournaments.
-There are also many control systems, so often getting a ticket to watch a game becomes an odyssey.

 13) Albergues transitorios